 That might not sound like much at all, but with compound interest, it really adds up.
 Consider that if you were to invest the $100,000 at 7% per year for 30 years, you would have $761,225 in the end.
 But if the same money were instead invested at 6.75%, you would have only $709,638 after 30 years.

 The difference is $51,587, and that's not pocket change!

 It Will be Harder to Create a Comprehensive Retirement Portfolio

 It can be difficult to create a well-balanced retirement portfolio within a single account.
 So, if it's hard to do it with a single account, how much tougher will it be if you are trying to do it across several different accounts?

 You'd need to have a full-blown matrix in order to know exactly what your full asset allocation is at any given time.
 Even if you could do that easily, rebalancing would probably still prove to be problematic.

-In addition, it may not be entirely possible to achieve a desired diversification due to the fact that different accounts may have very different specializations.
+In addition, it may not be entirely possible to achieve the desired diversification due to the fact that different accounts may have very different specializations.
 For example, you may have some IRA accounts held at discount brokers, and others held with mutual fund families or robo advisors.
-Managing proper balance between such diverse accounts would be extremely complicated.
+Managing the proper balance between such diverse accounts would be extremely complicated.

 Multiple IRAs Complicate Your Life